alexarje/sensing/book/week1.md

 | Balance       | Vestibular       | Inner Ear              |
 | Proprioception| Kinesthetic      | Muscles, Joints        |

 From a psychological perspective, multimodality emphasizes how the brain combines information from these different sensory channels to create a cohesive and enriched experience.
 In the context of music cognition, this could involve the interplay between auditory and motor systems, such as how visual cues from a performer influence the perception of sound or how physical gestures enhance musical expression and understanding.

-But also the other senses are involved.
+However, the other senses are also involved.
 Touch provides tactile feedback for instrumentalists and singers; proprioception and balance help musicians coordinate movement and posture, especially in dance or performance; and even smell or taste can contribute to the emotional context and memory of musical events.
 These multisensory interactions enrich both performance and perception, deepening engagement for musicians and audiences alike.

 Most people agree that sound is a core component of music, yet there are notable examples of musicians and composers who have created and performed music despite significant hearing loss.
 [Ludwig van Beethoven](https://en.wikipedia.org/wiki/Ludwig_van_Beethoven), one of the most influential composers in Western music history, continued to compose groundbreaking works even after becoming profoundly deaf.
 In more recent times, percussionist [Evelyn Glennie](https://en.wikipedia.org/wiki/Evelyn_Glennie) has demonstrated that musical experience and expression are not limited by the ability to hear sound in a conventional way.
 Glennie, who lost most of her hearing by the age of twelve, developed unique techniques to sense vibrations through her body, allowing her to perform and interpret music at the highest level.
 These examples challenge traditional notions of music as purely an auditory phenomenon and highlight the importance of multimodal and embodied approaches to musical experience.